tiger-pillow/myblog.dev.repo/2021/content/post/epfl_vs_yale.md

 #### Course Format & Grading
 I think Yale courses are a lot better taught, and slightly more intense than the courses at EPFL.
 It's partially because professors care more, partially because the peers are more competitive.

 However, grading is harsher at EPFL.
-A
+With the same amount effort, I usually get A or A- at Yale, but often 5.25 or 5.5 at EPFL (equivalent to a A- or B+).
+But I am not sure about this point.
+Maybe my effort has decreased because I am now a jaded student.

+Quite a lot of students fail their exams at EPFL.
+It's partially because the selection bias of Yale admission, and partially because exams often count for 80% or even 100% of the grade.
+When I tell EPFL students that I only know one Yalie who had failed an exam, they were always surprised.

 #### Student Organizations
-seems to me more invovled, has more freedom

 #### Work Mindset